kyma-project/examples/call-ec/README.md

 To follow this example, you need:

-- an Environment created in Kyma.
-For more information, read the [related documentation](https://github.com/kyma-project/kyma/blob/master/docs/kyma/docs/011-details-environments.md).
+- a Namespace created in Kyma.
+For more information, read the [related documentation](https://github.com/kyma-project/kyma/blob/master/docs/kyma/docs/011-details-namespaces.md).

->**NOTE:** Execute all commands in this example against the Environment you use (-n {Name_Of_The_Environment}).
+>**NOTE:** Execute all commands in this example against the Namespace you use (-n {Name_Of_The_Namespace}).

 - an OCC API registered in the Application Connector's Registration API.